This post may contain affiliate links. Read my disclosure policy.

 If you’ve baked the hashbrown casserole ahead of time or just have some extras, you can wrap it tightly in plastic wrap or transfer extras to an airtight container.
 Keep it refrigerated for up to 3 or 4 days.

 It can be reheated in the microwave, though it will lose some of its crispness.
-To reheat in the oven, preheat it to 350°F, then baked, covered, for about 20 minutes, or until heated through.
+To reheat in the oven, preheat it to 350°F, then bake, covered, for about 20 minutes, or until heated through.
 You can remove the foil for the last 5 minutes or so to get it crispy.

 Can I Freeze Extras?